noprobelm/tempy/README.md

 ## Usage

-- Use `tempy new york city` to get the current weather for NYC
+- Use `tempy new york city` to get the current weather for New York City

 - Units are imperial by default.
 Specify the unit system you desire with the `-u` or `--units` flags: `tempy new york city -u metric`